libp2p/specs/pubsub/gossipsub/README.md

 ### randomsub: A random message router

 Let's first consider the simplest bounded floodsub variant, which we call `randomsub`.
-In this construction, the router is still stateless apart from a list of known peers in the topic.
-But instead of forwarding messages to all peers, it forwards to a random subset up to `D` peers, where `D` is the desired degree of the network.
+In this construction, the router is still stateless, apart from a list of known peers in the topic.
+But instead of forwarding messages to all peers, it forwards to a random subset of up to `D` peers, where `D` is the desired degree of the network.

 The problem with this construction is that the message propagation patterns are non-deterministic.
 This results in extreme message route